lusacristan/lusacristan/README.md

 # 💫 About Me:

-I'm currently working on the development of bioinformatic courses.
+Microbiologist and Msc. in Computational Biology.

-Also, I'm working in ancient metagenomic analysis of parchment manuscripts.
+Currently working on the development of bioinformatic courses and ancient metagenomic analysis of parchment manuscripts.

 # 💻 Tech Stack: